What is a basal cell carcinoma?

 Who gets basal cell carcinoma?

-BCCs are among the most commonly diagnosed cancers worldwide.
-BCC accounts for 65–75% of skin cancers .
-BCC is the most common form of skin cancer seen in Caucasians, Asians, and Hispanics.
-It is the second most common form of skin cancer seen in African Americans and Asian Indians .
+Basal cell carcinomas (BCC) are among the most commonly diagnosed cancers worldwide and accounts for 65–75% of skin cancers .
+It is the most common form of skin cancer seen in Caucasians, Asians, and Hispanics, and the second most common form of skin cancer seen in African Americans and Asian Indians .

-Reported incidence rates of BCC tend to vary across different studies and time periods, although incidence rates per 100,000 across the last 50 years have been:
+Reported incidence rates of BCC vary across different studies and periods, although the BCC incidence rates per 100,000 population across the last 50 years include:

 - 0.32–6.4 in Chinese